 Next, I believe this is the ideal time for banks to rediscover their original purpose: to help customers better manage their finances, even if doing so generates no immediate benefit for themselves.
-This would entail self-cannibalizing the “bad revenue” which is at risk as regulators and digital challengers put pressure on traditional banks that benefit from it.
+This would entail self-cannibalising the “bad revenue” which is at risk as regulators and digital challengers put pressure on traditional banks that benefit from it.
 Helping customers avoid these fees will establish banks’ good intentions.
 It will show that the customer’s interests really do come first and that the bank can be trusted to give good, impartial advice.

 This improvement in trust will lay a solid foundation from which banks can launch a host of innovative new advisory services.
-To realize this ambition, we believe they need to take key actions around two strategic pillars, illustrated in the graphic below.
+To realise this ambition, we believe they need to take key actions around two strategic pillars, illustrated in the graphic below.

 Pillar 1 focuses on immediate changes to give customers the right tailored advice in ways that also protect and grow the bank’s market share.
-It includes increasing efficiencies, improving customer understanding, adopting personalization and increasing customer acquisition and retention.
+It includes increasing efficiencies, improving customer understanding, adopting personalisation and increasing customer acquisition and retention.

-Pillar 2 emphasizes a steady shift to expand the scope of financial advice, with the bank going further to address customers’ unmet needs and opening up new trust-based revenue streams.
+Pillar 2 emphasises a steady shift to expand the scope of financial advice, with the bank going further to address customers’ unmet needs and opening up new trust-based revenue streams.
 With sufficient trust, these advisory propositions can go beyond financial products to broader spend-management advice.

 Implementing these strategies simultaneously will help banks develop long-term, win-win advisory relationships where customers naturally turn to them first for financial guidance.
 Our analysis indicates it can deliver an average nine percent revenue uplift to banks over time.
 This comprises a bigger share of customers’ wallets, the acquisition of new clients, increased retention, additional new revenue streams and what we call a “trust-kicker effect”: the potential revenue uplift gained by the most trusted players in their respective markets.

 And at a time when many people are concerned about income stability and meeting their financial responsibilities, they need help from the bankers they know.
-This is an opportunity for banks to reaffirm their purpose of being solidly on the side of the customer, and doing so in very personalized, authentic, empathetic and digital ways.
+This is an opportunity for banks to reaffirm their purpose of being solidly on the side of the customer, and doing so in very personalised, authentic, empathetic and digital ways.
 The win-win partnerships that emerge from this can go a long way in helping a bank stand out from the crowd.

-In the third and final post of this series, my colleague Michael Abbott will dive into the detail of what Pillar 1 and 2 initiatives look like—and how they translate into far more relevant, personalized and differentiating trust-based conversations and relationships.
+In the third and final post of this series, my colleague Michael Abbott will dive into the detail of what Pillar 1 and 2 initiatives look like—and how they translate into far more relevant, personalised and differentiating trust-based conversations and relationships.